pottendo/esp32-userport-driver/README.md

 The project is built using VSCode with the great *PlaformIO IDE* extension installed.
 Bo's modem code is directly copied (shame on me) to the repo, so it should be selfcontained and easily buildable using platformIO, embedded into VSCode.

-MQTT requires some credentials one needs to provide in a file mqtt-cred.h
+MQTT and IRC require some credentials one needs to provide in a file *cred.h*.
+A template is provided as src/cred.h

-WiFi configuration is bootstrapped using the great *AutoConnect* Arduine package, refer to https://hieromon.github.io/AutoConnect/index.html
+WiFi configuration is bootstrapped using the great *AutoConnect* Arduino package, refer to https://hieromon.github.io/AutoConnect/index.html

 ## Hardware
 The needed hardware can be easily built - even I managed to do it - Knowing the sensitivity of the I/O chips (CIAs) of a C64 specific care has been taken to protect the individual I/O lines (100 Ohm resistors).
 I was told by HW engineers, that using this approach, even when both side apply logical *HIGH* (5V on C64, 3.3V on ESP side) the conflict would not result into damaged CIA chips.
 During development and experimentation the SW could easily be buggy to provoke such a scenario.

-[ circuit & pics to be added here ]
+[ circuit diagram & pics to be added here ]

 ## Functions
 The ESP firmware features